Skip to content

 I was pathetically poor at listening.

-The person who was next to me physically and to whom I was talking always felt unimportant and insulted because in our talk I used to text constantly to somebody else.
+The person who was next to me physically and to whom I was talking always felt unimportant and insulted because in our talk I used to text to somebody else.

 As Sinek said, whether it’s true or false, I lived with all of those habits.

-Ultimately, I also became addicted to shallowness.
+Ultimately, I also became addicted to shallowness, superficiality, and impatience.

 I hated focus and depth.